 Nine is the home of Australia's most trusted and loved media brands spanning news, lifestyle, entertainment, and sports.
 They decided that doing what they do best was the key, video!
-This would be the most effective way to get people to pay attention to the survey.
+This would be the most effective way for people to pay attention to the survey.

 "We did a news announcement presented by our regular newsreaders in each state.
 Our people heard from the newsreaders they see every night on their screens and could resonate with who was sending the message.
 For example, Peter Overton in Sydney and Peter Hitchener in Melbourne."

-Their news readers introduced the survey with a message that people are Nine's most important asset.
-Then, CEO Hugh Marks shared the survey intent and the importance of hearing from our people as to what we are doing well and what we need to do better.
-Accompanied by Hugh's message was a separate piece with several people sharing what they liked about being a part of Nine.
+Their news readers introduced the survey, saying that people are Nine's most important asset.
+Then, CEO Hugh Marks shared the survey intent and the importance of hearing from our people about what we are doing well and what we need to do better.
+Hugh's message was accompanied by a separate piece, with several people sharing what they liked about being a part of Nine.
 In addition to the video promotion, they created a FAQ for people.
-For the two weeks the survey was open, Nine pushed a screensaver to everyone's computers as a reminder every morning the survey was live.
+For the two weeks that the survey was open, Nine pushed a screensaver to everyone's computers as a reminder every morning that the survey was live.

 "We also ran information sessions with our leaders, educating and informing them of why we were doing the survey, the value of it, and what would come of it.
 There was some nervousness around the confidentiality of the survey, and a lot of effort, education, and reassurances were spent in this area," says Lyndall.